 It’s not considered much of a tourism destination, but the sprawling city of Jakarta is perhaps one of the world’s most dynamic capitals due to its sheer size alone.
-The city is home to more than 10 million people which certainly explained my current traffic situation.
+The city is home to more than 10 million people which certainly explains my current traffic situation.

-Getting to the airport in Lombok in time for a 6am flight meant a 3:30am wake-up call but since it was the only direct flight of the day, I booked it.
-And it’s a good thing I did.
+Getting to the airport in Lombok in time for my 6:00am flight this morning meant a 3:30am wake-up call.
+But since it was the only direct flight of the day, I booked it.

-I didn’t know it yet when I arrived in Jakarta but Mount Kelud, a volcano near the city of Surabaya (which sits basically right between Yogyakarta and Bali – see map) had erupted the night before killing 4 people and shooting ash and debris 12 miles into the air.
-Twelve miles.
-Can you imagine?
+I didn’t know it yet when I arrived in Jakarta but Mount Kelud, a volcano near the city of Surabaya (which sits basically right between Yogyakarta and Bali – see map) erupted last night killing 4 people and shooting ash and debris 12 miles into the air.

 The plume of ash spread for 360 miles across the island of Java forcing more than 100,000 people to evacuate and the closure of several airports including Surabaya, Bali, and Yogyakarta (where I was just a week ago).